dzfweb/dzfweb.github.com.source/src/source/about/index.md

 ---
 title: About
 date: 2023-01-28 15:13:04
+category: About
 ---

-Software Engineer with proven experience in leading high performance teams
+Software Engineer and Manager with proven experience in leading high performance teams

 ## Who am I?